Post updated April 2018.

-Here are eight awesome Happy Hour spots in downtown Chattanooga!
+Here are nine awesome Happy Hour spots in downtown Chattanooga!

 These are listed in no particular order.
 Of course there are more awesome drink spots in town–this list features mostly downtown places–but I am a repeat offender at most, if not all of these.

 Funny name?
 Sure.
 Great drink specials?
 Heck yes.
 Flying Squirrel offers amazing Happy Hour deals from 5-10pm every day of the week (except Mondays, they’re closed then).
 I’m a huge fan of half-price wine on Tuesdays, $5 select cocktails on Saturdays and mimosa carafes for Sunday brunch ($3.5 for a regular mimosa).
 Other nights include Whiskey Wednesdays, $3 pints on Thursdays and 25% off bottled beer on Fridays.

 Recently the Squirrel celebrated its 3rd birthday, and they brought back some old favorite drinks just for one night.
 The Watermelon Old Fashioned was so good, I had two.
 For snacks, I highly recommend the pimiento cheese plate and garlic fries.
 I don’t like garlic, but oh my goodness those fries are divine.

 This is one of the cutest places to grab a drink in town.
 One thing that sets STIR apart is their artisanal ice.
 It’s made from purified water, frozen from the inside out; this way, the ice melts slower and your drink won’t water down so fast.
 They even have a designated ice chef!